-2103241 Thermodynamics I 3(3-0-6)
+2103242 Thermodynamics 4(4-0-8)

-Some introductory comments, some concepts and definitions, properties of pure substances, work and heat, the first law of thermodynamics, the first law analysis for a control volume, the second law of thermodynamics, entropy, second law analysis for a control volume, power and refrigeration system.
+Introduction, concepts and definitions, properties of pure substances, work and heat, the first law of thermodynamics, the first law analysis for a control volume, the second law of thermodynamics, entropy, second law analysis for a control volume, power and refrigeration system, ideal gas mixture, combustion.

-2103260 Mechanical Engineering 2(1-3-2) Experimentation and Laboratory I
+2103260 Mechanical Engineering 2(1-3-2) Experimentation and Laboratory I conducting simple experiments using simple devices or systems.

-Understanding the configuration and underlying principles/theories of mechanical engineering devices or systems; basic knowledge in measurement and instrumentation; basic concept in experimentation; conducting simple experiments using simple devices or systems.
+Understanding the configuration and underlying principles/theories of mechanical engineering devices or systems; basic knowledge in measurement and instrumentation; basic concept in experimentation;